cryptpad/blog/posts/Whitepaper.md

 This white paper is part of the [CryptPad Blueprints Project](https://nlnet.nl/project/CryptPad-Blueprints/) and is funded through the [NGI0 Entrust Fund](https://nlnet.nl/entrust).
 We thank [NLnet](https://nlnet.nl/) for their support.
-All of the project's outputs, including this whitepaper, will be made available through a dedicated website as the project progresses.
+All of the project's outputs, including this white paper, will be made available through a dedicated website as the project progresses.

 We wish you a good read!
 You can reach us with any questions or comments on [our forum](https://forum.cryptpad.org/),